 Act 39, Vermont Patient Choice and Control at the End of Life Act has been in effect since May 2013.
 The sunset provision on certain patient safeguards was removed by S.108 (Act 27) in May 2015.

-As of December 2016, 38 Vermont residents have received prescriptions under the state’s assisted death law, according to media reports.
+As of April 2017, 49 Vermont residents received prescriptions under the state’s assisted death law, according to media reports.

 2017 Legislative Session